Australian feral camel: 2020 APY lands cull

 As a result of widespread heat, drought and the 2019–20 Australian bushfire season, feral camels were impinging more on human settlements, especially remote Aboriginal communities.
 In the APY lands of South Australia, they roamed the streets, damaging buildings and infrastructure in their search for water.
 They were also destroying native vegetation, contaminating water supplies and destroying cultural sites.
 On 8 January 2020 the South Australian Department for Environment and Water began a five-day cull of the camels, the first mass cull of camels in the area.
-Professional shooters would kill between 4,000 to 5,000 camels from helicopters, "...in accordance with the highest standards of animal welfare".
+Professional shooters would kill between 4,000 and 5,000 camels from helicopters, "...in accordance with the highest standards of animal welfare".

 Camel industry

 Camel meat

 Camel meat is consumed in Australia.
 A multi-species abattoir at Caboolture in Queensland run by Meramist regularly processes feral camels, selling meat into Europe, the United States, and Japan.
 Samex Australian Meat Company in Peterborough, South Australia, also resumed processing feral camels in 2012.
 It is regularly supplied by an Indigenous camel company run by Ngaanyatjarra Council on the Ngaanyatjarra Lands in Western Australia and by camels mustered on the Anangu Pitjantjatjara Yankunytjatjara (APY) Lands of South Australia.
 A small abattoir on Bond Springs Station just north of Alice Springs also processes small quantities of camels when operational.
+Exports to Saudi Arabia where camel meat is consumed began in 2002.

 Camel meat was also used in the production of pet food in Australia.
 In 2011, the RSPCA issued a warning, after a study found cases of severe and sometimes fatal liver disease in dogs that had eaten camel meat containing the amino acid indospicine, present within some species of a genus of plants known as Indigofera.